OpenEvalProject/evals/manuscripts/elife-53444/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/53444/elife-53444-fig5-v2.jpg)

-**Figure 5.:** lam2Δ cells.(A) Cells (lam2Δ) were transformed with an empty vector (top row) or with a vector for the expression of GFP–Lam4S2 wild-type (WT) or point mutants as indicated.
+**Figure 5.:** (A) Cells (lam2Δ) were transformed with an empty vector (top row) or with a vector for the expression of GFP–Lam4S2 wild-type (WT) or point mutants as indicated.
 Serial 10-fold dilutions were spotted onto agar plates containing defined minimal media (lacking [–] or containing 2 μg/ml [+] or 8 μg/ml [++] nystatin).
 The plates were photographed after 72 hr at room temperature.
 (B) Cell-equivalent amounts of cytosol from lam2Δ cells expressing GFP–Lam4S2 wild-type or mutants were analyzed by SDS-PAGE and immunoblotting using anti-GFP antibodies to detect the fusion proteins and anti-GAPDH as a loading control.

 To test explicitly the ability of the mutants to extract sterol from membranes and to catalyze sterol exchange between populations of vesicles, we expressed His-tagged versions of the proteins in Escherichia coli and purified them by affinity chromatography and size exclusion.
 The D61A mutant proved unexpectedly problematic on account of its low yield and apparent instability, and so we focused on the S181A and K89A mutants (Figure 6A).
 Like wild-type Lam4S2, these mutants displayed monodisperse profiles on size exclusion (Figure 6B) and yielded circular dichroism spectra that were indicative of well-folded structures (Figure 6C).